goradd/goradd/doc/database.md

 # Databases
 The database structure is central to Goradd.
+The GoRADD code generator generates Go objects based on the structure of SQL databaase code (called the ORM).
+Whenever you change the structure of the database, you should run the code generator to make sure the Go code reflects the structure of the database.

-Goradd is designed to generate code from the database structure, and then try to respond gracefully to changes in that structure.
-Your database will strongly influence how data is presented and manipulated in a goradd application, and you will spend much of your initial design process in working out the details of your database structure.
+You will spend much of your initial design process in working out the details of your database structure.

 Goradd borrows from SQL terminology to think of databases in terms of tables and columns.
 Each row in the spreadsheet is a record, and each column in that row is a field of data.

 ## Tables
+Tables (with a few exceptions mentioned below) become Go struct objects in GoRADD.
+Tables contain columns, and these columns become the member variables in the Go struct.

+The name of the table in the database is used by default to name the object type in Go code.
+You can change this value by setting the goName option in the database.
+See [Options](#options) below.

+Tables can contain indexes to columns.
+All unique indexes become LoadBy* functions in Go.
+For example, a unique index on the "id" field will create a LoadById() function in the Go object.

 ## Columns
 Columns define the fields of data that make up a row.
 You will want to define the following in a column.